squattingdog/fifty-ninety-dependencies/README.md

 ```

 ### Assign Permission Sets to the user
-Assigning the admin permissiong set is only necessary if there have been additional users created in your org; the admin permission set is automatically assigned to the user that was initiated the package installation.
+Assigning the admin permission set is only necessary if there have been additional users created in your org; the admin permission set is automatically assigned to the user that initiated the package installation.

 using the salesforce cli, execute the following commands:
 ```console